zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 To create is to participate in the fundamental activity of the cosmos.
 Stars create elements.
 Life creates order from chaos.
 Mind creates meaning from sensation.
 The human artist, making form from formlessness, joins this chain of generativity.

 This is not metaphor.
 It is structural truth.
-The negentropic act—reducing local entropy to produce coherent form—is what the universe does.
+The negentropic act, reducing local entropy to produce coherent form, is what the universe does.
 When you create, you are doing what the universe does.
 You are the universe creating through you.

 This recognition transforms creative practice from hobby to liturgy, from production to participation.